Consent Process & Templates

 Content of consent forms

 The consent form must be written in clear, easily understandable and accessible language.
 The form must include no less than the following information:

-1. Name and institutional affiliation of the researchers
+1. Name, contact information and institutional affiliation of the researchers

 2. Title and purpose of the project